jodal/comics/docs/development.rst

       from foobar import (foo, bar, ...
           baz)

-- Take a look at :pep:`20` for a nice peek into a general mindset usefull for Python coding.
+- Take a look at :pep:`20` for a nice peek into a general mindset useful for Python coding.